c CAUTION: Avoid injury! Fuel vapors are explosive and flammable. Engine exhaust fumes contain carbon monoxide and can cause serious illness or death:

 5. Fill fuel tank with stabilized fuel.

-6. Run engine for a few minutes to allow fuel mixture to circulate through carburetor on gas engine or fuel injectors on diesel engine.
+6. Run engine for a few minutes to allow fuel mixture to circulate through fuel system.

 Engine storage procedure should be used when vehicle is not to be used for longer than 60 days.